Sopra-Steria-Norge-Kubernetes/OpenShift/docs/About Container-Platform-as-a-Service/Service Breakdown/Observability/Introduction.md

 - Use team monitoring stacks for production environments
 - Configure appropriate retention periods based on your needs
 - **Grafana Security**: Configure RBAC and authentication for Grafana instances
-- **Prometheus Security**: Prometheus/Thanos routes are publicly accessible when exposed

 ### For Production Environments
 - Enable high availability for critical monitoring components